 However, the PCC and CC draft financial statements did not include the necessary going concern disclosure.
 We received this on 13th September 2021.

-Surrey Police have included an additional detailed disclosure note within the revised financial statements in respect of going concern.
-We are currently reviewing management's going concern assessments for the PCC and the CC.
+Surrey Police have now included an additional detailed disclosure note within the revised financial statements in respect of going concern which is adequate.